 The rapid spread of COVID-19 has generated a sudden and huge demand for diagnostic kits, revealing a critical shortage in the corresponding reagents and the means to produce them.
-Two major diagnostic assays are required – one to detect the virus itself and thus identify the infected population, and one to detect antibodies against the virus and thus identify the currently infected as well as convalescent and (presumably) immune population.
+Two major diagnostic assays are required – one to detect the virus itself and thus identify the infected population and potential spreaders of the disease, and one to detect antibodies against the virus and thus identify the currently infected as well as convalescent and (potentially) immune population.

 Assays for the detection of the virus itself fall into two categories: those based on the detection of virus genomic RNA and those based on the detection of virus proteins.
 The RNA-based assay was developed very soon after the sequence of SARS-CoV-2 was deposited in GenBank (NCBI Reference Sequence: NC_045512.2) because the virus is detected by RT-PCR and the only specific assay components are the primers, which are easy to synthesize.
 However, one problem with this assay is the absence of a universal positive control, which would allow standardization across different testing laboratories.
 A group at the John Innes Centre (JIC, Norwich, UK), led by George Lomonossoff and Hadrien Peyret, is therefore developing a diagnostic control reagent for COVID-19 based on virus-like particles (VLPs) derived from Cowpea mosaic virus (CPMV).
 VLPs have the same structure as the parent virus but lack the native genome and are therefore unable to replicate.
-Using an approach first developed for the outbreak of Foot and mouth disease virus [8], the JIC group has packaged artificial RNA containing all of the SARS-CoV-2 genome regions detected by the World Health Organization (WHO) testing kits inside CPMV-derived VLPs, which are then produced and assembled in plants.
-The VLPs are thermostable, highly reproducible and scalable standard reagents that can be used as a source of positive control RNA in the RT-PCR assays.
+Using an approach first developed for the outbreak of Foot and mouth disease virus [11], the JIC group has packaged artificial RNA containing all of the SARS-CoV-2 genome regions detected by the World Health Organization (WHO) testing kits inside CPMV-derived VLPs, which are then produced and assembled in plants.
+The VLPs are thermostable, highly reproducible and scalable standard reagents that can be used as a source of positive control RNA in the RT-PCR assays (George Lomonossoff and Hadrien Peyret, personal communication).